kmhein21/eclipse_sye/task_list.md

 ## Task List

+## For October 10

+1. Fix up the plot (put both days on one plot).

+2. Plot the other indices for each day.

 ## For October 3

 1. Download the two large folders (separately).
 Write a data frame that has as much info as you can, and then delete the large folders.